kamal-stark-dev/Learning/JS/README.md

 **_You'll see the text "Hello, World!!" in the page._**

-> To get back the origional website you can just `Refresh` your webpage.
+> To get back the original website you can just `Refresh` your webpage.